butfirstchai.com

 • 💬 Comments

-Update 2020 October: I came back to this recipe and decided to give it a makeover.
-I learnt that Goulash is primarily a Hungarian dish.
-I have no idea why the Chef in that Peruvian restaurant called it Goulash for a Peru-themed lunch.
-Maybe Goulash is a general term for "meat and veg stew".
-I hunted google for Peruvian stew recipes and found quite a few similar recipes that use aji Amarillo paste and lots of cilantro.
-So I did make a few tweaks but will still call this Goulash which I feel is more appropriate than calling this Peruvian Beef stew without the main ingredients.
+I googled Peruvian stew recipes and found a few recipes that use aji Amarillo paste and lots of cilantro.
+So I did make a few tweaks, but I will still call this Goulash, which I feel is more appropriate than calling this Peruvian Beef stew without the main ingredients.

 How to make it?

-I garnish the beef goulash with any leftover coriander leaves and green chillies and serve over steamed white rice.
-What more can be a comfort food?
+I garnish the beef goulash with any leftover coriander leaves and green chillies.
+Serve over steamed white rice.
+Don't overthink the rice.
+Plain is perfect.

 a bowl of rice with beef goulash